 - Layer “Curry” and Basmati Rice

-- Add 2 Tbsp. cooking oil and 1/4 tsp. turmeric at the bottom of a large non-stick pot or Persian rice cooker.
+- Add 2 Tbsp. cooking oil and dash of turmeric to the bottom of a large non-stick pot or Persian rice cooker.

 - Add 1/2 of the Basmati rice to the pot/rice cooker.